android/kotlin-guides/style.md

     var debugging = false // disabled by default
     ```

-This rule is never interpreted as required or forbidding additional space at the start or end of a line; it addresses only interior space.
+This rule is never interpreted as requiring or forbidding additional space at the start or end of a line; it addresses only interior space.

 ## Specific constructs